William Simpson (Scottish artist): Crimean War

 Simpson arrived off the Crimean peninsula on 15 November 1854 and could hear distant firing.
 While he had missed the early battles, he was able to record the events before Sevastopol.
 He made numerous acquaintances who helped him with details for his pictures, but he was also struck by the plight of the common soldiers, "miserable looking beings...covered with mud, dirt, and rags," he wrote.

 He socialised with many officers, including Lord Raglan and Captain Peel; he also met Roger Fenton who took his photograph.

 In May 1855, Simpson accompanied Raglan on the expedition to Kertch which was captured on the 24th, but was back in time to observe the first Siege of Sevastopol in June.
 On the night of the 17th, he crawled out of a trench to view the attack.
 He wrote, "It was a wild orchestra of sound, never to be forgotten."
-He was still at the front when the city surrendered, and he quit the Crimea in the autumn of 1855.
+He was still at the front when the city surrendered, and he left the Crimea in the autumn of 1855.